Custom Software Development for Mid-Market Companies: A Practical 90-Day Roadmap

 A 90-Day Roadmap for Custom Software Development

-Days 1–14: Discovery and Scope Lock
+Days 1 to 14: Discovery and Scope Lock

 - Map the current workflow end-to-end